-This study of women and IT in Western Asia suggests that IT offers women in the region access to what they may not have in the real world: opportunities for self-expression; abilities to interact with people from different cultural, political and social backgrounds; and opportunities to network, to improve their job prospects or to find support for issues that trouble them.
-IT enables West Asian women to recreate social space as they want it, with enhanced freedoms of expression, expanded choices for social interaction and opportunities for experiencing people and places that are beyond their reach in the real world.
-For those online, experiencing new freedoms has spillover effects in their day to day lives, whether it's just making them more confident and better able to express themselves or less isolated when they refuse to submit to strict social sanctions on their character.
-If we take these micro victories to the macro level, we can argue that IT policy definition and implementation can be more gender aware and effective in Western Asia if it takes into account the various patterns of women's empowerment illustrated above from IT-enabled village women who use their new skills to better teach their children to be computer literate (Jordan), to more elite women who leverage IT in their quest for full political enfranchisement (Kuwait).
+This study of women and IT in Western Asia suggests that IT offers women in the region access to what they may not have in the real world: opportunities for self-expression; abilities to interact with people from different cultural, political and social backgrounds; opportunities to network, to improve their job prospects, or to find support for issues that trouble them.
+IT enables West Asian women to recreate social space as they want it, with enhanced freedoms of expression, expanded choices for social interaction, opportunities for experiencing people and places that are beyond their reach in the real world.
+For those online, experiencing new freedoms has spill over effects in their day to day lives, whether it's just making them more confident and better able to express themselves or less isolated when they refuse to submit to strict social sanctions on their character.
+If we take these micro victories to the macro level, we can argue that IT policy definition and implementation can be more gender aware and effective in Western Asia if it takes into account the various patterns of women's empowerment illustrated above-from IT enabled village women who use their new skills to better teach their children to be computer literate (Jordan), to more elite women who leverage IT in their quest for full political enfranchisement (Kuwait).

-Socio-Cultural Context of IT Empowerment: The Role of the State technological infrastructure once it is established.
+Socio-Cultural Context of IT Empowerment: The Role of the State

+As illustrated above, although the state's IT policy is an absolutely crucial piece in solving the regional information society puzzle, it is a necessary, but not sufficient variable in enhancing women's access to the technological infrastructure once it is established.
 At this stage, contextual variables like social and cultural norms regarding women's status, more than the state, help to shape women's IT experiences.
-If a husband or male relative does not want a wife or daughter or sister to have access to information technology (hardware and/or training), then it is local patriarchies rather than the state that ultimately keep women from participating in the information age.
-If the price for becoming an active participant in the IT world is a woman's honour, then the cost may be too high for most to risk.
-In the NetCorps Jordan study, 100 percent of the women interviewed stated that their ability to participate in the programme was facilitated by a supportive spouse and/or son.
-With male family support, women could overcome communal gossip which took aim at their reputations in an attempt to correct a breech of local communal norms and values.
-The state can build community access points; it cannot guarantee that society will allow women access, especially in towns and villages far from the capital city.
+If a husband or male relative does not want a wife or daughter or sister to have access to information technology (hardware and/or training) then it is local patriarchies rather than the state that ultimately keeps women from participating in the information age.
+If the price for becoming an active participant in the IT world is a woman's honor, then the cost may be too high for most to risk.
+In the NetCorp Jordan study, 100% of the women interviewed stated that their ability to participate in the program was facilitated by a supportive spouse and/or son.
+That with male family support, women could overcome communal gossip which took aim at their reputations, attempting to correct a breech of local communal norms and values.
+The state can build community access points, it cannot guarantee that society will allow women access, especially in towns and villages far from the capital city.
 There are some who will orient their behaviour in line with the policies of progressive governments, and it is these individuals who will be swayed by public information campaigns about the importance of computer literacy for all citizens, including women.
-In the NetCorps Jordan study, some participants cited King Abdullah's wish that all Jordanians should be computer literate as a reason for joining the programme.
+In the Netcorp Jordan study, some participants cited King Abdullah's wish that all Jordanians should be computer literate as a reason for joining the program.
 So, the state can have an effect on spreading the information society, even if it remains difficult to change local cultural perceptions of women's ideal role within such transformations.
 Some strategies which the state can pursue to enhance the place of women in the information society include: